Testing

 under Robolectric, even though you should generally be exercising the Android code path.
 So Skip also defines the ROBOLECTRIC

 symbol in your Robolectric testing builds.
-If you want to be sure that your native Swift takes the Android code path whether running on device, emulator, or in Robolectric, use #if os(Android) || ROBOLECTRIC
+If you want to be sure that your compiled Swift takes the Android code path whether running on device, emulator, or in Robolectric, use #if os(Android) || ROBOLECTRIC

 .